IT2901-24-2018/vapi/README.md

 `sudo make test`

-This will run our tests and lint the frontend and backend locally.
+This will run our tests and lint the backend locally.
 We advice you to run this before pushing your code to Github, to ensure your code will pass our [Travis CI](https://travis-ci.org) build.

 `sudo make migrations`